Sonoran-Software/Sonoran-Store-Docs/events/events-cctv/README.md

 # Events CCTV

-`eventsCctv` is the CCTV product layer over `eventsCore`.
+`eventsCctv` is a separately entitled paid DLC that requires the free `eventsCore` package.
 It owns terminals, logical camera definitions, placement, live viewing, motion/bookmark intent, permissions, persistence, and the operator interface.

 It does not own recording buffers, finalized timelines, reconstruction, video files, uploads, retention cleanup, CAD, or Discord queues.
 Those remain core-owned.